keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 * Database queries are surrounded by code that handles exceptions and recovers from errors.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
 Rows returned by queries will have an unknown length, sort, and cardinality.
 * API calls to external systems require async IO in order for programs to be performant.
 Async IO "infects" entire codebases requiring its capability.
 * External API calls can fail for any reason.
 Different types of failures may dictate aborting the associated operation or retrying it.
 As in database queries, exception handling may be deferred to the minefield.
-* External inpuy and API responses are validated and transformed into domain objects.
+* External input and API responses are validated and transformed into domain objects.
 Sometimes the responses returned are in an unexpected format, requiring meticulous validation logic and recovery from malformed responses.
 * Logging libraries are used to report errors and might require file system or network access.
 Logging may necessitate async IO itself so that the program remains performant.
 * Metrics libraries may be used and require network access, possibly also async IO.
 * Feature flags and ramps need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.
 A/B testing requires deterministically persisting identities' sessions within their assigned variants.